lostb1t/replex/README.md

 - Plex doesnt apply user restrictions to collection recommendations. this proxy fixes that so you can have unique rows for every user.
 - Works on every client!

-Make sure that the collections you want to merge have the **same name** as it will be merged by name.

 ### Usage example

+**sMake sure that the collections you want to merge have the same name as it will be merged by name.**s

 Run the docker image with REPLEX_HOST set to your plex instance.